hsoffar/Traffic_Sign_Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+graph of the data set

 ![alt text][image1]